-7. REDRESS
+7. Redress

-- 7.1 If a councillor feels that an officer has acted contrary to the spirit of this guidance they should raise it with the Officer's line manager or Chief Officer. - 7.2 If an officer has similar concerns about a councillor, he or she should raise the matter with their Chief Officer who may then raise the matter with the individual member and/or Party Group Leader. - 7.3 If councillors are having difficulty in obtaining information they need to carry out their duties as a County Councillor, they should contact the Director of Law and Democracy.
+- 7.1 If an elected member feels that an officer has acted contrary to the spirit of this guidance, they should raise it with the officer's line manager or Chief Officer. - 7.2 If an officer has similar concerns about an elected member, they should raise the matter with their Chief Officer who may then raise the matter with the individual member and/or Party Group Leader. - 7.3 If elected members are having difficulty in obtaining information, they need to carry out their duties as a County Councillor, they should contact the Director for Corporate Services.

-8. SUMMARY
+8. Summary

-- 8.1 Officer Commitments to Councillors: - We recognise that we are here to support you to do your job as a County Councillor and will provide you with support and assistance when requested - We will show understanding for your respective roles, workloads and pressures - We will treat you with respect and deal with you honestly - We will not use our relationship with you to advance our personal interests or to influence decisions improperly - We will give your queries priority and answer them quickly (within 2 working days) - We will ensure that local members are informed about our proposals for their division before we announce them publicly - If we make a promise to you we will deliver on it on time - We will make sure that all communications with you whether formal or informal are clear, concise and in plain English.
+8.1 Officer Commitments to elected members:

+- We recognise that we are here to support you to do your job as an elected member and will provide you with support and assistance when requested; - We will show understanding for your respective roles, workloads and pressures; - We will treat you with respect and deal with you honestly; - We will not use our relationship with you to advance our personal interests or to influence decisions improperly; - We will give your queries priority and answer them quickly (within 2 working days where possible); - We will ensure that local elected members are informed about our proposals for their division before we announce them publicly; - If we make a promise to you, we will deliver on it on time; and - We will make sure that all communications with you whether formal or informal are clear, concise and in plain English.

-8.2 Member Commitments to Officers:
+8.2 Elected Member Commitments to Officers:

-- We will provide political leadership and direction - We treat you with respect, dignity and courtesy - We will show understanding for your respective roles, workloads and pressures - We recognise that you must operate with political neutrality and will respect this - We will not take unfair advantage of our position as a Councillor - We will not subject you to bullying or undue pressure - When you give us information in confidence we will respect that confidentiality.
+- We will provide political leadership and direction; - We treat you with respect, dignity and courtesy; - We will show understanding for your respective roles, workloads and pressures; - We recognise that you must operate with political neutrality and will respect this; - We will not take unfair advantage of our position as an elected member; - We will not subject you to bullying or undue pressure; and - When you give us information in confidence, we will respect that confidentiality.